#

 An effective HRM program integrates with your identity and access management systems to provide this critical context.
 Our platform helps you understand not just who is being targeted, but what they have access to.
 This correlation allows you to prioritize your defensive efforts, focusing on the individuals and roles that present the most significant potential impact to the organization if compromised.

-Integrating Real-Time Threat Intelligence
+The Power of Real-Time Threat Intelligence

 Your organization doesn't operate in a vacuum.
 It is constantly being targeted by external threat actors.
 To truly predict risk, you must integrate real-time intelligence about the campaigns actively targeting your industry, your partners, and your employees.
 Are attackers running a new credential harvesting campaign disguised as a cloud service login?
 Is a specific executive being targeted in a sophisticated whaling attack?
 This external context is a vital piece of the risk puzzle.